 Our acquisition of Screen Media accelerated our entry into the direct-to-consumer online VOD market through Popcornflix.
-Popcornflix has an extensive footprint with apps that have been downloaded approximately 24 million times.
-Popcornflix had approximately 15 million active users as of March 31, 2018.
+Popcornflix has an extensive footprint with apps that have been downloaded more than 24 million times.
+Popcornflix had approximately 15 million active users as of June 30, 2018.